henvic/accidents/README.md

 This will download the last version of the program and run it.

-## Possible improvements
+## Possible simple improvements
-* lib.R code could be more OO
+* lib.R code could be more organized
+* Interval functions options could be dynamically added to the UI
 * Server.R has linting problems
 * Caching